the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Controlled Components

-You already learned about the unidirectional data flow.
+You already learned about the unidirectional data flow in React.
 The same law applies for the input field, which updates the state that in turn filters the list.
 The state was changed, the `render()` method runs again and uses the recent `searchTerm` state to apply the filter condition.

 But didn't we forget something in the input element?
 A HTML input tag comes with a `value` attribute.
 The value attribute usually has the value that is shown in the input field - in our case the `searchTerm` property.
 However it seems like we don't need that in React.

 That's wrong.
-Form elements such as <input>, <textarea> and <select> hold their own state.
+Form elements such as `<input>`, `<textarea>` and `<select> hold their own state.
 They modify the value internally once someone changes it from the outside.
 In React that's called an **uncontrolled component**, because it handles its own state.
 In React you should make sure to make those elements **controlled components**.

 How to do that?
 You only have to set the value attribute of the input field.
 The value is already saved in the `searchTerm` state property.